 Midge / EmergersBiot Midge

-The Biot Midge is a simple but deadly pattern that imitates a midge pupa.
+The Biot Midge is a simple but effective pattern that imitates a midge pupa.
 The stripped peacock herl gives it a realistic segmented appearance and the CDC wing gives it a lifelike silhouette in the water.

 Spring, Summer, Fall